donchodonev/stock-trader/README.md

 ## How to run
+    0.Make sure you have .NET8
     1.Clone the repo
     2.Make sure you have Docker installed on your machine 3.Open the project in VisualStudio 2022
     3.Add an Azure Service Bus connection string in the local.settings.json file for each project or preferrably do it via user secrets
     4.From the launch settings choose "Launch all"

+    NB!
+If you don't have PostgreSQL docker image downloaded - the first run might take longer.

     The Program.cs file of each microservice contains logic for creating a Docker container for each of the microservices' PostgreSQL databases.